mediocrecheng/jekyll-now/_posts/2016-9-23-first-blog.md

+---
+layout: post
+title: here i come!
+---

-#so,here is my blog
+so,here is my blog

-##just don't know what to write...
+just don't know what to write...